matrix-org/matrix-spec-proposals/proposals/3755-pronouns.md

-Rather than creating new precedents like [msc1769](https://github.com/matrix-org/matrix-spec-proposals/pull/1769) and waiting indefintley for them, this solution relies on extending the m.room.member event with a new field: `m.pronouns.english`.
+Rather than creating new precedents like [msc1769](https://github.com/matrix-org/matrix-spec-proposals/pull/1769) and waiting indefintley for them, this solution relies on extending the m.room.member state event with a new optional field: `m.pronouns.english`.

-`m.pronouns.english` is a list of pronouns in order of user precedence.
+`m.pronouns.english` is a list of pronouns in order of user preference.

 The pronouns each have the required fields `subject`
 & `object`